Board of Directors

 Dr. Pedro A Velázquez-Mieyer, MD is the Chief Medical Officer of DarSalud Care and President of LifeDOC Research.
 He has built an extensive career in translational research, particularly in the area of cardiac-metabolism centered obesity diabetes mellitus and related complications.

-In 1997 Dr. Pedro Velasquez moved his family to Memphis, Tennessee.
-Began to work for Le Bonheur Children’s Hospital and University of Tennessee College of Medicine.
-Among other things he became an associate professor and led a team of researchers, making several discoveries.
+In 1997, Dr. Pedro Velasquez moved his family to Memphis, Tennessee and worked for Le Bonheur Children’s Hospital and University of Tennessee College of Medicine.
+Among other things, he became an associate professor and led a team of researchers, making several discoveries.
 Many of their studies have been published in some of the most respected medical journals.
 During his tenure, the University received an unprecedented number of grants from some of the most prestigious institutions.

 In 2009, LifeDOC disaffiliated with UT and became a part of Centro Salud PC.
-Since their creation, his clinics grown considerably (through acquisitions and reputation) and have earned due recognition from COHSEC and the NCQA for their excellent quality care.
-LifeDOC continue to conduct and publish research studies and –as of last year– now offer their uninsured patients a monthly-prepaid-subscription-healthcare membership giving them access to, otherwise (financially) out of reach, high-quality medicine.
+Since their creation, his clinics grown considerably, through acquisitions and reputation, and have earned due recognition from Cornell Occupational Health, Safety, and Environmental Compliance (COHSEC) and the The National Committee for Quality Assurance (NCQA) for their excellent quality care.
+LifeDOC continues to conduct and publish research studies and offers their uninsured patients a monthly, prepaid subscription healthcare membership, giving members access to high-quality medicine at affordable prices.

 Dr. Velasquez brought his model to Venezuela, this time, on a much larger scale.
-In association with major insurance institutions, he has created a network of high-quality clinics, known as DarSalud.
-His multi-specialty network has and will continue to expand nationwide, offering an extensive range of cost-efficient services, not only to their affiliates’ insured but all patients
+In association with major insurance institutions, he created a network of high-quality clinics, known as DarSalud.
+His multi-specialty network has and will continue to expand nationwide, offering an extensive range of cost-efficient services, not only to their affiliates’ insured but to all patients.

 Robert D. Meyers, Vice Chair